Top 5 cashless countries in the World

 According to OECD reports Canada is one of the most educated countries in the world.
 It spends 5.3 percent of GDP in the education sector, resulting in 99% adult literacy.
 Canadian people lead the most quality life and in terms of social purpose, it is ahead of all countries- USA News.

-According to data, 83% population has credit cards having the highest limit of contactless payment of $250.
+According to data, 83% population have credit cards having, with the highest limit of contactless payment of $250.

 Payments Canada Data report, 62% of Canadians reported using less cash and 42% have avoided shopping places that do not accept contactless payments.